Cirkit Designer Logo

 1. Powering the Board:

-• Connect the board to your computer via a micro-USB cable for power and programming.
+• Connect the board to your computer or a USB power source using a micro-USB cable.

 • Alternatively, supply 5V to the VIN pin and connect GND to the ground of your power source.